-Sport is an essential part of a school's total curriculum.
+- 1. Sport is an essential part of a school's total curriculum.
 It provides opportunities for physical and social development and encourages sportsmanship and healthy attitudes to recreation.
-Sport is a compulsory

-- 2. Finishing times may vary from normal dismissal times and students should adhere to the times set. - 3.
+Sport is a compulsory activity for students in Years 7-11.
+Year 12 students must also participate in sport for the summer season. - 2.
+Finishing times may vary from normal dismissal times and students should adhere to the times set. - 3.
 Each student, whether it is at grade or social level, is to be dressed in the correct sports uniform.
 This uniform consists of school PE/sport shirt, school PE/sport shorts, school football socks or white athletic socks, and non-marking sports shoes.
 A tracksuit displaying our school colours and emblem is available.
 The top may be worn as part of the school uniform in Years 7 9.
 The full tracksuit may only be worn on Wednesdays and for sport and PE.
-Students may wear full school sports uniform to and from school on Wednesdays, OR full school uniform but not a combination of both.
+Students may wear full school sports uniform to and from school on Wednesdays, OR full school uniform but not a combination of both. - 4.
+Cases of poor behaviour, suspensions from field of play and incorrect uniform will be dealt with as per school policy by the Sports Coordinator, the Head Teacher PDHPE, and in some cases, the Deputy Principal. - 5.
+The referee or umpire is the sole judge of a game.
+He/she may make occasional mistakes which are to be accepted without criticism by players, parents/carers and supporters.